 A drawstring bag containing their PE kit (school bags available to buy from the office)

 A pair of named wellington boots in a bag to be kept on your child’s peg is a good idea

 Hat, gloves and scarf (for the winter months)

 Sun hat / sunscreen / sunglasses (a form will be sent home for signing re suncream)

 Can my child bring toys into school?

 We know your child may want to bring a toy in from home however, to prevent things getting lost or broken in school, it is better for these to stay at home where they are safe.
 If your child wants to bring something in to show the class - a special artifact, photograph, project etc - we are always happy for this to happen but please pass directly to the teacher so that they can be stored safely until the right time.

 What should I do if my child is ill?

-Please telephone the school office 0121 675 3985 as soon as you can.
+Please telephone the school office as soon as you can.
 Our voicemail service runs 24/7 so if you cannot speak to anyone directly then please leave a message.
-Please note that following a case of diarrhoea or sickness your child is not permitted to return to school until they are clear of symptoms for 48 hours.
+Please note that following a case of diarrhea or sickness your child is not permitted to return to school until they are clear of symptoms for 48 hours.